mikahozz/blog/src/content/blog/blog-astro.md

 	</main>
 ```

-## Adding a page for blog posts
+## Adding a page and layout for showing blog post content

-- Add the BlogPostLayout.astro
+First, let's create a layout for the blogposts as BlogPostLayout.astro:
 ```astro
 ---
 import type { CollectionEntry } from 'astro:content';